 Q: What types of foot or ankle issues do you typically see with adolescent patients?

 Nirenberg: Pediatric foot problems are some of the most common problems we treat.
-In the 12-15 year old age group, teens may develop foot or ankle problems from daily use or from a sports-related injury.
+In the 12-15 year old age group, many teen, athletes or otherwise, may develop foot or ankle problems from daily use or from a sports-related injury.
 You may notice your teen limping, or they may tell you something hurts, or perhaps their foot or ankle is swollen.
 Common problems are heel pain, ingrown toenails, ankle sprains and strains from sports, plantar warts, and flat feet.

 Q: What is heel pain, and why is it so common?

 Nirenberg: The growth plate in the back of our heel bone begins to come together and solidifies at around 12 to 14 years old.
 Activity and physical stress can inflame and irritate this growth plate and cause foot and ankle swelling or pain in teens.
 When there is too much repetitive stress on the growth plate, inflammation can develop that can worsen with activity and sports.

 Parents and coaches should know that heel pain is real and should never be dismissed.
 The treatment is often rest, taking an anti-inflammatory, and soaking in warm water with Epsom salts (which is an old-time remedy but can be very effective).
 If your teen has Sever’s Disease—inflammation of the heel’s growth plate—my advice is that you see a podiatrist to determine if a custom-made orthotic (special arch support) will help.

 Teens with Sever’s Disease may still be able to participate in sports if they can stop and rest when the heel begins to hurt.
 Explain to your teen that pain is our body’s way of telling us that something is wrong.
 When it starts to hurt, then they are done for the day.